Skip to main content

 • Decide which of the panels best suits the needs of your patient or family.
 It may be appropriate to select more than one.

-• R26 Likely common aneuploidy.
-This is the correct test if you are reasonably confident that the patient has Patau syndrome.
+• R26 Likely common aneuploidy: This is the correct test if you are reasonably confident that the patient has Patau syndrome.
 The common aneuploidy (QF-PCR) test looks for the presence of trisomy 13, trisomy 18, trisomy 21 and Turner syndrome.
 Note that this test request indication does not include gene sequencing.
 If a negative result is returned, further genomic testing may be indicated.
+This is the fastest way to diagnose the common trisomies and sex chromosome aneuploidies.

-• R14 Acutely unwell children with a likely monogenic disorder.
-This may be considered in the context of an acutely unwell infant with multiple congenital anomalies and a normal R26 result, where a diagnosis may change management.
-Both parents should be available for trio analysis, though occasional exceptions may be made.
-R28 Congenital malformation and dysmorphism syndromes (microarray only) may also be undertaken in parallel.
+• R14 Acutely unwell children with a likely monogenic disorder: This rapid agnostic test may be considered in the context of an acutely unwell infant with multiple congenital anomalies, where a diagnosis may change management.
+Ideally trio analysis is undertaken as this increases the diagnostic rate.
+As with R27, this test will investigate chromosomal and single-gene causes of congenital malformations and dysmorphism syndromes.

 • For tests that are undertaken using WGS, including R27, you will need to: